SamyOus/Tackling-Data-Science/README.md

 # Tackling-Data-Science
-In this Repo you'll find projects that aims to understand data science and it principles
+In this Repo you'll find projects that aim to understand data science and its principles